Sydney lifestyle theme village

 1 On a trajectory to boring

-Sydney is too expensive and sclerotic to remain interesting for long.
+Sydney is great, but it’s too expensive and sclerotic to remain interesting long term.
 Leave Sydney.

 Alex McKinnon ranted in 2016: